Grand Royal Order of Sultan Ahmad Shah of Pahang

 The Grand Royal Order of Sultan Ahmad Shah of Pahang (Darjah Sri Diraja Sultan Ahmad Shah Pahang) is the fourth highest order of chivalry of the state of Pahang which was constituted by Sultan Ahmad Shah of Pahang on 23 October 2010 in conjunction with his 80th birthday anniversary.
 The order ranked below the Order of Al-Sultan Abdullah of Pahang and above the Order of Sultan Ahmad Shah of Pahang.

 Classes

-The Grand Royal Order of Sultan Ahmad Shah of Pahang is conferred in the single class of "Grand Royal Knight".
+The Grand Recipient of the Order of Sultan Ahmad Shah of Pahang is conferred in the single class of "Grand Recipient".
 The recipients are entitled to bear the prenominal title of "Dato' Sri Diraja" and use the post-nominal letters of "S.D.S.A.".